 Rebekah with the cast and director of “The Million Dollar Duck”

-I choose to paint wildlife not only because I grew up hunting and exploring the Missouri outdoors which led to my innate love for nature, but also because I believe that animals, particularly wild ones, are nature’s masterworks and are the ultimate display of beauty, creative expression and life.
-By immersing myself into the animals and their habitats, I can escape the pressures that come with the self-aware human mind.
+I choose to paint wildlife not only because I grew up exploring the Missouri outdoors which led to my innate love for nature, but also because I believe that animals, particularly wild ones, are nature’s masterworks and are the ultimate display of beauty, creative expression and life.
+By immersing myself into the animals and their habitats, I can escape the daily pressures that come with the self-aware human mind.
 Painting animals forces a close observation of anatomy, how each part flows into the next, and how light reveals every form and texture.
-My work aims to provide the viewer with a personal connection to a world that thrives apart from our presence, featuring wildlife from Alaska to Africa and everything in between.
-My hunger for adventure has led to incredible wildlife encounters in these places, which is the source of the passion that drives me to share those experiences through my work.
+My work aims to provide the viewer with a personal connection to a world that thrives apart from our presence, creating a window into both majestic and intimate moments in nature that we are seldom fortunate enough to witness in person.
+My work features wildlife from Alaska to Africa and everywhere in between.
+My hunger for adventure has led to incredible wildlife encounters in these places, which is what drives me to share those experiences through my paintings.
 The process of creating art has proven to be much more than sitting down to start a painting; it’s become an entire lifestyle full of risk, wonder and excitement.

 I learned to paint in acrylics but later transitioned to oils as my primary medium, although occasionally I experiment with other various mediums.
 I like to choose compositions that are unique and memorable, and I often look for ways to convey my subjects from a new perspective.
 Like the individuality of each particular animal, every piece of art I create has its own originality and impression.
 As an artist I will always strive to do my subjects justice with each new piece.